willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Windows Mixed Reality might have trouble identifying a boundary that you previously created.
 You can create a new boundary or you can use your device in Seated and standing mode.

+## I see a message that says “Lost tracking” or “We don’t have a boundary for this space”.
+Select **Start > Mixed Reality Portal** on your desktop.
+Select "Menu", then select "Run setup" to create a new boundary.

-### Can I turn off the boundary temporarily?
+### How can I turn off the boundary temporarily?

-Yes. **Select Start > Mixed Reality Portal**, then open Menu.
-Turn Boundary to Off.
-While the boundary is off, make sure to stay in one place.
+**Select Start > Mixed Reality Portal**, then open "Menu".
+Turn "Boundary" to "Off".
+Make sure to stay in one place while the boundary is off.

 ## Problems in Windows Mixed Reality Home